Alejogb1/job-board/blog-data/can-two-connected-directed-acyclic-graphs-dags-be-visualized-in-a-single-graph.md

 id: "can-two-connected-directed-acyclic-graphs-dags-be-visualized-in-a-single-graph"
 ---

-Let's tackle this.
  The short answer is yes, absolutely, though the method depends heavily on what you're trying to achieve with the visualization.
 You're essentially asking about representing two separate sets of directed relationships within a single visual space, maintaining the acyclic property of each set.
 I've faced this exact scenario a few times, particularly when dealing with complex data pipelines that had, let's say, independent preprocessing and postprocessing phases.
 Treating them as a single, overarching DAG often simplifies certain analytical tasks even if they operate in distinct logical domains.

 The challenge lies in conveying that distinction visually while preserving the clarity of each DAG.
 Simply merging the nodes and edges, without careful planning, leads to an unreadable mess, possibly even introducing spurious connections that violate the acyclic nature of the original graphs.
 We need strategies to separate the visual representation of the two DAGs yet keep them together in one frame.